-Enduring Annual NTS Exit (Flat) Capacity and Technical Interconnection Point Capacity Applications
+Enduring Annual NTS Exit (Flat) Capacity Applications

-- 30. In accordance with the UNC and the ExCR, Users can apply for additional Enduring Annual NTS Exit (Flat) Capacity at the Annual Application Window (July) or via an ad-hoc application or by entering into a PARCA with National Grid 19 17.
-Similarly, in accordance with the UNC and the ExCR, Users can apply for additional Technical Interconnection Point Capacity at an Exit IP via the IP Auctions or by entering into an IP PARCA with National Grid.
-Reservation Parties / Reservation Users can also reserve capacity by entering into a PARCA or an IP PARCA with National Grid.
+- 30. In accordance with the UNC and the ExCR, Users can apply for additional Enduring Annual NTS Exit (Flat) Capacity at the Annual Application Window (July) or via an ad-hoc application or by entering into a PARCA with National Grid13.
+Reservation Parties / Reservation Users can also reserve capacity by entering into a PARCA with National Grid.
 In addition, Users are able to apply for a reduction to their registered Enduring Annual NTS Exit (Flat) Capacity either during the Annual Application Window or in response to an ad-hoc reduction invitation from National Grid. - 31.
-If Users or Reservation Parties request additional Enduring Annual NTS Exit (Flat) Capacity at any NTS Exit Point or Technical Interconnection Point Capacity at an Exit IP, that in aggregate exceeds the level of unsold Obligated Exit Capacity, considering any valid reduction requests, National Grid will undertake the following process for each such NTS Exit Point.
+If Users or Reservation Parties request additional Enduring Annual NTS Exit (Flat) Capacity at any NTS Exit Point that in aggregate exceeds the level of unsold Obligated Exit Capacity, considering any valid reduction requests, National Grid will undertake the following process for each such NTS Exit Point.
 Where there is more than one such NTS Exit Point these may be grouped according to their location on the NTS in order to minimise substitution analysis requirements, i.e. NTS Exit Points generating the requirement for similar investment projects can be grouped together.
 For each group or individual NTS Exit Point the process described below under "Substitution Analysis" will be repeated by iteration to identify the optimum Non-incremental Obligated Exit Capacity decreases to maximise the reduction in required investment.
-The objective is, therefore, to reduce investment, not to reduce exchange rates (ratio of Non-incremental Obligated Exit Capacity decrease to Incremental Obligated Exit Capacity release avoided).
+The objective is, therefore, to reduce investment, not to reduce exchange rates (ratio of Non-incremental Obligated Exit Capacity decrease avoided).